 what is authentic assessment?

 Authentic assessment is the idea that the best way to measure student progress is through worthwhile, significant, and meaningful activities.
 We also believe that the best way to communicate progress with students and families is through narrative feedback, self-assessment, and conferences.
 Test scores and grades are very crude instruments that don't communicate the complexity of learning.
-They also force learning in a very specific way, a way that enables assessment by tests and grades.
+Tests and grades force learning into a box that is measured by tests and grades.
+It is a vicious cycle.
 By seeking more authentic and complex ways of assessing and communicating student progress we are also opening up the way students can learn.

 are you accredited?

-As a brand new school, opening to students in August 2016, we are in the process of being accredited.
+As a brand new school, who opened to students on August 2016, we are in the process of being accredited.
 The accreditation process involves applying for membership, conducting a self-study of your school, hosting a visiting team to review your school, and developing a plan for continual review and improvement.
 This process can take anywhere from one to three years.
 We have taken the first steps towards accreditation and plan on moving as quickly as is reasonable.
-In the meantime, students who graduate from u.school will still receive our diploma and transcript.
+In the meantime, students who graduate from u.school will still receive our diploma and build their own portfolio.
 In most cases, there are paths available to college for students with an unaccredited diploma.
-Homeschoolers and unschooled are regularly accepted to all levels of colleges and universities without an accredited diploma.
+Homeschoolers and unschoolers are regularly accepted to all levels of colleges and universities without an accredited diploma.
 In some colleges the entry requirements will change slightly with SAT/ACT, college coursework, and a portfolio playing a larger role in admissions.

 what is a micro school?

-Micro schools blend the best elements of unschooling, summer camps, passion projects, graduate seminars, project-based learning, independent study, homeschooling and direct instruction in a purposefully small school setting.
+Micro schools can blend the best elements of unschooling, summer camps, passion projects, graduate seminars, project-based learning, independent study, homeschooling and direct instruction in a purposefully small school setting.
 One of the biggest factors in keeping students engaged in learning is their feeling of being known, appreciated, valued, and accepted as an individual.
 Each student is unique, staying small allows them to safely find their own voice and gain experience in using it.
 Too often larger schools ‘deliver’ education to students.
 We want our students to ‘create’ their own education.
+At u.school we limit our enrollment to a maximum of 40 students in grades 6-12.

 do you have art, pe, and music?